hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/network_configuration.rst

 Validators
 ==========

-Sawtooth Lake uses two ports, one TCP, one UDP, to communicate with other members of a validator network.
+Sawtooth uses two ports, one TCP, one UDP, to communicate with other members of a validator network.
 You may need to modify some firewall rules to facilitate this traffic.
-Because the validator software assumes complete connectivity to the other nodes in the network, if you intend to participate in a Sawtooth Lake network over the internet, each validator will need a publically routable IP address.
+Because the validator software assumes complete connectivity to the other nodes in the network, if you intend to participate in a Sawtooth network over the internet, each validator will need a publically routable IP address.
 NAT is not currently supported.

 Primarily, traffic between validator nodes takes place over UDP.
-By default Sawtooth Lake selects a random high UDP port for communication.
+By default Sawtooth selects a random high UDP port for communication.
 You can choose a static port to use by changing the "Port" value from "0" to any unused UDP port.
 We recommend using 5500.
 Your firewall rules should be configured to allow both ingress and egress from all networks for this port.